leclair-7/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 2. Attempts to reduce overfitting in the model

 Over fitting was reduced by adding drop out layers in various places (see architecture section).
-Another way over fitting was reduced was to tune the file upload process.
-That is, only 30% of the images with steering angle equal to zero were allowed to be uploaded.
-This made the data more balanced while reducing hard drive accesses.
+Another way over fitting was reduced was the data augmentation was made to randomly distort images which led to a seemingly infinite number of images being send to the model.

 #### 3. Model parameter tuning

-The model used an Adam optimizer, with the learning rate 10**-4.
+The model used an Adam optimizer, with the learning rate reduced from 10**-3 to 10**-4.
 This was found when a blog post said the first thing to try to improve machine learning is to lower the learning rate.

 #### 4. Appropriate training data

 The training data used was the class supplied data which utilized the center, left, and right cameras.
 Each steering angle on the left had a steering correction number constant added to it, and on the right it was subtracted.
 Data was collected for recoveries (meaning the car gets close to driving into the lane or worse into the lake).
-One lap was drawn in the opposite direction to help with model generalization.
+One lap was driven in the opposite direction to help with model generalization.

 ### Model Architecture and Training Strategy